 Project Team: Dr Haisu Li from Beijing Jiaotong University, Dr Shaghik Atakaramians from UNSW, A/Prof Boris Kuhlmey from University of Sydney, A/Prof Withawat Withayachumnankul from University of Adelaide, Mei Xian Low, Dr Rajour Tanyi Ako, Prof Amdhu Bhaskaran, Prof Sharath Sriram from RMIT

 Metasurfaces are planar metamaterials, usually composed of sub-wavelength structures, enabling the modification of the amplitude, phase, and polarization of the local light at sub-wavelength scale.
-Metasurfaces have been studied for controlling electromagnetic waves in terahertz spectrum.
-Ohmic loss of metals at higher frequencies limits their applications.
-High index dielectric elements, which also exhibit resonances, have been exploited for developing metasurfaces.
+Metasurfaces have been studied for controlling electromagnetic waves in the terahertz spectrum.
+Ohmic loss of metals at higher frequencies limits their applications, so high-index dielectric elements, which also exhibit resonances, have been exploited for developing metasurfaces.
 Single-layer metasurfaces that can operate both in transmission and reflection modes are highly desired.
 We experimentally demonstrate a single-layer terahertz dielectric metasurface consisting of an array of sub-wavelength fibers.
-It is shown that this single-layer terahertz metasurface has high transmission window and can also behave like a terahertz magnetic or electric mirror due to the excitation of resonances in the fibers depending on polarisation of excitation.
-It is also observed that changing the excitation angle leads to appearance of new resonances.
-By exploring the variation of resonances due to excitation of single, double or array of fibers, we have demonstrated that the individual element resonances can interact and lead to high transmission when the fibers are arranged in an array.
-The proposed single-layer metasurface that can operate both in transmission and reflection mode, opens new opportunities to develop single-layer terahertz devices for wavefront engineering.
+This metasurface has a high transmission window and can behave like a terahertz magnetic or electric mirror due to the excitation of resonances in the fibers depending on polarization.
+Changing the excitation angle leads to the appearance of new resonances.
+By exploring the variation of resonances due to excitation of single, double or array of fibers, we show that individual element resonances can interact and lead to high transmission when arranged in an array.
+The proposed single-layer metasurface opens new opportunities to develop terahertz devices for wavefront engineering.

 Project Team: Mr Qigejian Wang and Dr Shaghik Atakaramians from UNSW, A/Prof Shahraam Afshar from University of South Australia, Prof Heike Ebendorff-Heidepriem from University of Adelaide